-Clarify that ICANN’s mission is limited to coordinating and implementing policies that are designed to ensure the stable and secure operation of the DNS and are reasonably necessary to facilitate the openness, interoperability, resilience, and/or stability of the DNS.
+Clarify that ICANN’s Mission is limited to coordinating and implementing policies that are designed to ensure the stable and secure operation of the DNS and are reasonably necessary to facilitate the openness, interoperability, resilience, and/or stability of the DNS.

-Regulation of content is the role of a sovereign, and is inconsistent with ICANN’s limited technical mission.
+Clarify that ICANN’s Mission does not include the regulation of services that use the DNS or the regulation of the content these services carry or provide.
+Regulation of content is inconsistent with ICANN’s limited technical mission.

-Clarify that ICANN’s powers are “enumerated” – meaning that anything not articulated in the are outside the scope of ICANN’s authority.
+Clarify that ICANN’s powers are “enumerated” – meaning that anything not articulated in the Bylaws are outside the scope of ICANN’s authority.
+This does not mean ICANN’s powers can never evolve – but ensures that any changes will be deliberate and supported by the community.

+The group discussed how to balance the needs of limiting ICANN’s mission and the necessary ability of the organization to adjust to a changing environment.

 Core Values.
-CCWG recommends the following changes to ICANN’s “Core Values” (, Article I, Section 2 and Article II, Section 3):
+The CCWG-Accountability recommends the following changes to ICANN’s “Core Values” (Bylaws, Article I, Section 2 and Article II, Section 3):

-Divide the Core Values into “Guarantees” and “Core Values.”
+Divide the existing Core Values provisions into Commitments and “Core Values.”

-Incorporate into the ICANN’s obligation to operate for the benefit of the Internet community as a whole, carry out its activities in accordance with applicable law and international law and conventions through open and transparent processes that enable competition.
-These Guarantees are now contained in ICANN’s Articles of Incorporation.
+Incorporate into the Bylaws ICANN’s obligation to operate for the benefit of the Internet community as a whole, carry out its activities in accordance with applicable law and international law and conventions through open and transparent processes that enable competition.
+These obligations are now contained in ICANN’s Articles of Incorporation.

-Designate certain ore alues as “Guarantees.”
+Designate certain Core Values as “Commitments”.
 These values are so fundamental to ICANN’s operation that they should rarely need to be balanced against each other.
-Those Guarantees include ICANN’s obligations to:
+Those Commitments include ICANN’s obligations to:

 Preserve and enhance the stability, reliability, security, global interoperability, resilience, and openness of the DNS and the Internet;

-Limit its activities to those within ICANN’s mission and require or significantly benefit from global coordination;
+Limit its activities to those within ICANN’s Mission and require or significantly benefit from global coordination;

 Employ open, transparent, bottom-up, multistakeholder processes; and